-The cycling gloves on offer are filled with bold designs and performance fabrics.
-Among them are multi layered padded winter gloves with thermal material and fingerless gloves that are perfect for summer.
+Alé gloves are some of the best on the market, thanks to their bold designs and performance fabrics.
+Among them are multi-layered padded winter gloves with thermal material and fingerless gloves that are perfect for summer.
 The ‘Fango Long’ glove offers polyamide construction that is perfect for mountain bike riding and allows you to even use your smartphone without having to take them off.

-Over the decades they have supplied apparel and accessories to some of the highest level athletes, and cycling gloves are among the best in what they offer.
+Over the decades they have supplied apparel and accessories to some of the highest level athletes, gloves are among the best in what they offer.
 To perform like the pro’s, the ‘Aerolyte’ gloves include micro-ventilated fabric, memory foam padding, and a slip-on pull tab that are perfect for road cycling.

 They have gloves for every ride, every season and every level of rider as well.
 If you are heading out for a ride in the heat, the ‘Profit Summer’ gloves include viscoelastic panels that relegate vibrations and impacts you experience on the road or on the trails, and the patented ‘Coldblack’ fabric provides protection from UV rays.